General Rules & Regulations

 Choirs are individually responsible for honoring copyright and performance rights of the songs.
-Choirs are to submit 5 original scores of each competition piece to the organisers for the purpose of adjudication during registration on 30th June 2023.
-These scores should be labeled clearly with the choir’s name for the purpose of redistribution post-competition.
+In light of our commitment to the Singapore Green Plan 2030, the festival no longer requires hardcopy scores to be provided.
+The scores should also indicate the necessary license that is purchased for use by the choir.
 Failure to comply with these regulations may result in disqualification from the competition.

 All published choral works may only be sung using original scores.
 The use of unauthorized ⁄ reproduced copies is strictly prohibited and will be subjected to a 5% final score penalty based on jury discretion.